SaiGonSoftware/Awesome-CMS-Core/Resource/Docs.md

 Working dir for frontend is `\src\AwesomeCMSCore\AwesomeCMSCore\wwwroot\frontend`

-## Making PR

-Please add prefix `ACC-your-branch-name` if you want to make a PR.
-Thank you.

 ## Note

 Currently project using Hotmodule replacement for React so the time to bootsup project may take about 3 - 4sec (Just for development).